Factor pre-training in Bayesian multivariate logistic models: Introduction

-Our contributions include: (i) an alternating optimization scheme to compute a point estimate, which is substantially faster than \texttt{GMF} for very large $p$ scenarios, with comparable or better accuracy, while requiring minimal or no hyperparameter tuning, (ii) theoretical support for our methodology showing consistency of joint {\em maximum a posteriori} and posterior point estimates as $n$ and $p$ diverge and posterior contraction around the truth, and (iii) a method to accurately quantify uncertainty without computationally expensive Markov chain Monte Carlo routines.
-While we are motivated by ecology applications, our method can be used in broad settings ranging from genetics \citep{stegle} to psychology \citep{skrondal}.
+Our contributions include: (i) an alternating optimization scheme to compute a point estimate, which is substantially faster than current alternatives for very large $p$ scenarios, with comparable or better accuracy, while requiring minimal or no hyperparameter tuning, (ii) theoretical support for our methodology showing consistency of joint {\em maximum a posteriori} and posterior point estimates as $n$ and $p$ diverge and posterior contraction around the truth, and (iii) a method to accurately quantify uncertainty without computationally expensive Markov chain Monte Carlo.
+Although we are motivated by ecology applications, our method is useful in a wide range of settings, from genetics \citep{stegle} to psychology \citep{skrondal}.